 Early horsecars were succeeded by electric trolleys beginning in the 1890s and service reached its greatest extent during those years.
 After the turn of the century, rail-based transit gradually lost passengers to the newfangled automobiles.
-In 1924, gasoline-powered buses replaced the last trolleys.
-These days, the conversation has come nearly full-circle, as the debate about the future of public transportation once again includes rail-based options.
+In 1924, gasoline-powered buses replaced the last rail-based electric trolleys.
+These days, the conversation has come nearly full-circle, as the debate about the future of public transportation once again considers rail-based options.